AdaCore/gnatcoll-core/docs/sql.rst

 is only really useful when writing your own types, since otherwise you just have to use `GNATCOLL.SQL` to write the actual queries.

+See also `GNATCOLL.SQL_Fields` for an example on how to have a full integration with other parts of `GNATCOLL.SQL`.

 Query logs
 ==========